Breast aware: A train the trainer programme for nurses in Cameroon, Ghana, Nigeria, Uganda and Tanzania

 Impact

 The nurses trained through the programme are now equipped with the knowledge and tools to train others, particularly in hard-to-reach communities where early detection is most needed.
 Several of them have already implemented what they learned in their own communities.
+A follow-up survey with the trained nurses is currently being prepared to provide insights into the long-term impact of the project.

 More resources